N700 Series Shinkansen

-The N700 series (N700系, Enu nana-hyaku-kei) is a Japanese Shinkansen high-speed train with tilting capability developed jointly by JR Central and JR West for use on the Tokaido and San'yō Shinkansen lines since 2007, and is operated by JR Kyushu on the Kyushu Shinkansen line.
+The N700 series (N700系, Enu nana-hyaku-kei) is a Japanese Shinkansen high-speed train with tilting capability developed jointly by JR Central and JR West for use on the Tōkaidō and San'yō Shinkansen lines since 2007, and is operated by JR Kyushu on the Kyushu Shinkansen line.

 N700 series trains have a maximum speed of 300 km/h, and tilting of up to one degree allows the trains to maintain 270 km/h, even on 2500 m radius curves that previously had a maximum speed of 255 km/h.
 Another feature of the N700 is that it accelerates more quickly than the older 700 series Shinkansen trains, with a maximum acceleration rate of 2.6 km/h/s (0.72 m/s2).
 This enables it to reach 270 km/h in only three minutes.
 Further advancements led to the development of the N700A, an incremental evolution of the N700.
 N700A trains can reach 285 km/h on 3000 m curves, allowing the maximum operating speed on the Tōkaidō Shinkansen to be raised to 285 km/h.
 All N700 series sets have been retrofitted with most of the improvements added to the N700A series, and are now classified as "N700A".

 Because of these improvements, trains can travel between Tokyo and Osaka on a Nozomi run in as little as 2 hours and 22 minutes on the fastest service (8 minutes faster than before).

-A new train, the N700S, entered service in 2020 with plans to eventually replace all N700-series trains.
+A new train, the N700S, entered service in 2020 with plans to eventually replace all N700 series trains.
 The first four sets began operation on 1 July 2020.